KarlClinckspoor/KarlClinckspoor.github.io/_drafts/exult_combat.md

 (paralyzed, asleep, knocked out or dead), and if so, sets everyone to fight.
 If the Avatar was being a bully and attacking a peaceful npc that can react back or someone saw or heard the attack, between 1 and 3 guards will be summoned from offscreen to fight/arrest the Avatar and up to 3 sentient npcs (INT >= 6) in the vicinity will be set to attack the Avatar.

-As I mentioned before, npcs typically aren't walking around in the combat schedule.
-Rather, they are in a schedule that's looking for enemies.
-One such schedule is `Patrol`.
-In `Patrol`, if the npc is set to look for enemies, as soon as some alignment clash is found, they hone in on the perpetrator.

-Another way of

-TODO: Do more testing here and apply some prints to random enemies spawned, e.g, from eggs.
-Do they spawn in patrol?
-   - No!
-Many normal enemies spawn in combat already.
-They never left the combat state and kept failing repeatedly.
-Still need to dive a bit deeper to see why they aren't giving up.
-   - Some humanoids did spawn in patrol though.
+Funnily, their alignment is *chaotic* and their schedule is set to talk to the Avatar.

+From what I've found, enemies created from eggs, summon, cloned (slimes) or manually placed are either in the `Combat` or `Patrol` schedules.
+In the `Patrol` schedule, and its derived schedules, if the npc is set to look for combat and it sees another npc with an alignment clash, it will enter the combat state.
+Npcs have a counter to determine how many times they've failed to find an opponent.
+After having failed, if they had a previous schedule and their alignment is good, they'll return to their previous schedule (TODO: re-verify when to give up and explore other spawn situations).
+Others just keep trying and trying to find an enemy until you walk far away enough from them.

+Now that the required parties have entered combat, everyone will go through its `Combat_schedule::now_what` function.

 ------------
 Funny thing is, even if they aren't hostile when encountering them (because their schedules don't